Affordable rent in Colombia: where to look (and why almost no one finds it)

 What you need to know

-- Affordable in Colombia depends on the city.
+- "Affordable" in Colombia depends on the city.
 Under $1.5M in Medellín, $1.8M in Bogotá, $1.1M in Pereira or Bucaramanga.

 What is considered affordable rent in each city?

 2026 ranges.
-"Administration" (condo fee) is usually charged separately — add between $150,000 and $400,000 to the rent depending on the stratum and building.
+The "administration" (HOA fee) is usually charged separately — add between $150,000 and $400,000 to the rent depending on the building's stratum.

 1. Not setting a price ceiling from the start

-2. Trusting prices without administration included
+2. Trusting prices without the administration fee included

 3. Going through a real estate agency "by default"

-Where affordable rentals really are
+Where the affordable rentals actually are

-Medellín and Aburrá Valley
+Medellín and Valle de Aburrá

 Bogotá